svermeulen/vim-macrobatics/README.md

 ## Nested macros

 In some cases you might want to execute a macro from within another macro.
 For example, you might have a macro (stored in register `x`) that applies some change to the word under the cursor, and you might instead want a macro that applies the same change to the first word in the current sentence.
 One way to do this would be pre-pend the `x` register with a key to move to the beginning of the sentence.
 However, you might not want to modify the `x` macro to achieve this, since it might be useful on its own as well.
 So instead you could record a new macro (stored in register `y`) that goes to the beginning of the sentence and then executes the `x` macro by pressing `"xgp`.
-This way, you could even edit the `x` macro and have those changes included in the `y` macro as well.
+This way, you could even edit the `x` macro and have those changes automatically included in the `y` macro as well.

 ## Re-mapping `q`